Hjalmar Riiser-Larsen: Commerce and war

 At the beginning of 1941, Riiser-Larsen returned to London to take up the post of Commander in Chief of the Naval Air Service; then of the Combined Arms Air Force; and finally, in 1944, of the fully amalgamated Royal Norwegian Air Force.
 By the end of the war, however, many of the pilots under his command had become critical of his leadership.
 He resigned, bitterly, from the Air Force in 1946.

 Return to business

 In 1947, Riiser-Larsen again became the head of DNL, a few months before it merged with DDL, SIL and ABA to create SAS.
 He was the director of the Norwegian region of Scandinavian Airlines Systems (SAS) 1950–55.
 He then became an advisor to the SAS executive and a regional manager with responsibility for transcontinental air routes.
 One of these routes, although established after his retirement in 1955, represented the "fulfilment of a vision" : the route to North America over the North Pole.

 In 1951 Riiser-Larsen was chosen as the president of the World Movement for Federal World Government.

-Riiser-Larsen died in 1965, four days before his seventy-fifth birthday, and was buried at Vår Frelsers gravlund in Oslo.
+Riiser-Larsen died in 1965, four days before his seventy-fifth birthday, and was buried at the Vår Frelsers gravlund in Oslo.